Open Methodology

 Potential Score: Likely vs Stretch

-Alongside your current score, we show a potential range — what your score could reach with targeted improvements.
+Alongside your current score, we show a potential range β€” what the Energy Performance pillar and overall Passport Health Score could reach with targeted improvements.

 Likely